-Most of us begin and end our days at home, which means that having a peaceful home plays a huge supporting role in our happiness.
+If you begin and end your days at home, having a peaceful home plays a huge supporting role in your happiness.
 Home is meant to be a soft place to go to when we need to refill our hearts and refuel our souls–the place we want to keep returning to.
-Making a peaceful home needn’t be a task, but a joy-filled approach to living a happier life
+Making a peaceful home needn’t be a task, but a joy-filled approach to living a happier life.

 “He is the happiest, be he king or peasant, who finds peace in his home.” – Johann Wolfgag von Goethe

 When we’re rushing out the door or frazzled upon our return, putting time and energy into cleaning and organizing may seem trivial.
-Yet if we consider the effect of waking up in an inspired space, coming home to a relaxed environment, and living in a joyful place, then making a peaceful home becomes a worthwhile pursuit that would support our overall happiness.
+Yet if we consider the effect of waking up in an inspired space, coming home to a relaxed environment, and living in a joyful place, then making a peaceful home becomes a worthwhile pursuit.

 There are lots of little ways to build a peaceful home, no matter the size of your structure or your style of decorating.
 Knowing peace at home, you can better bring peace to the world and discover the peace that’s in your soul.